-Unlike marketing tangible products, like patio furniture or laptop computers, SaaS marketers are trying to sell a software that can’t be physically touched.
+Unlike marketing tangible products, like furniture or laptop computers, SaaS marketers are trying to sell a software that can’t be physically touched.
 Every update made to a SaaS platform results in a change in service, and an investment in a SaaS product can be costly.

 In addition, conventional product-based businesses characteristically generate revenue via one-off purchases.
 The SaaS model, on the other hand, typically requires annual or continuing monthly subscriptions.

 These idiosyncrasies can make it hard for prospective customers to properly assess your value.
-Luckily, though, SaaS companies are creating strategies and developing methods for attracting and retaining customers.
+Luckily, SaaS companies are creating strategies and developing methods for attracting and retaining customers.